 (a) by the commissioner designated under the Industrial Relations Act 1979 section 16(2A) to exercise the jurisdiction; or

-(b) if that Commissioner is unable to act by reason of sickness, absence or other cause —
+(b) if that commissioner is unable to act by reason of sickness, absence or other cause —

-(i) by another Commissioner; or
+(i) by another commissioner; or

-(ii) an Acting Commissioner appointed under section 17 of the Industrial Relations Act 1979,
+(ii) an acting commissioner appointed under section 17 of the Industrial Relations Act 1979,

 to whom the Chief Commissioner may allocate the matter under section 16 of that Act.

-(2) In allocating a matter for the purposes of subsection (1)(b) the Chief Commissioner is to have regard to the desirability of the Commissioner concerned having relevant knowledge in the field of occupational safety and health.
+(2) In allocating a matter for the purposes of subsection (1)(b) the Chief Commissioner is to have regard to the desirability of the commissioner concerned having relevant knowledge in the field of occupational safety and health.

-(3) A Commissioner to whom a matter has been allocated under subsection (1)(b) may continue and complete the hearing and determination of part-heard proceedings after the Commissioner referred to in subsection (1)(a) has resumed his or her duties.
+(3) A commissioner to whom a matter has been allocated under subsection (1)(b) may continue and complete the hearing and determination of part-heard proceedings after the commissioner referred to in subsection (1)(a) has resumed his or her duties.

 (4) A person who is a commissioner may, even though the person’s designation has ceased to have effect under the Industrial Relations Act 1979 section 16(2B), continue and complete the hearing and determination of part-heard proceedings after another commissioner has been designated under section 16(2A) of that Act.